Pacific Salmon Foundation

 Our Impact

-As a result of 150 years of development coupled with the growing impacts of climate change, Pacific salmon in B.C. face unprecedented pressures, and the decline in Pacific salmon populations is one of the most urgent environmental concerns for British Columbians.
+There has never been a more challenging time for wild Pacific salmon in B.C.
+The decline in Pacific salmon populations is one of the most urgent environmental concerns for British Columbians.

-Salmon Watersheds Program: is actively strengthening the baseline of scientific information available for wild Pacific salmon populations and their habitats.
+Salmon Watersheds Program: Our team is actively strengthening the baseline of scientific information available for wild Pacific salmon populations and their habitats.

-Science: PSF has developed initiatives that take a watershed-wide approach to salmon management and connect multiple stakeholders (First Nations, government, communities, volunteers) and bridge information gaps.
+Science: PSF’s scientists have developed initiatives that take a watershed-wide approach to salmon management and connect multiple stakeholders (First Nations, government, communities, volunteers).

 • projects to identify and address bottlenecks to survival for salmon (low water flow),